resourced/resourced.github.io/content-docs/usage-master-logs.md

 **Query by logline full text search**

 * **Word per word tokens:** `logline search "error & mysql"`.
 The search query must consist of single tokens separated by the Boolean operators & (AND), | (OR) and !
 (NOT).
 These operators can be grouped using parentheses.
-Visit http://www.postgresql.org/docs/current/static/textsearch-controls.html for more details.
+See [this link](http://www.postgresql.org/docs/current/static/textsearch-controls.html) for more details.

 * **Free-form text search:** `logline search "my free form text search"`.